Mimieam/chrome-workspace-extension/README.md

  * and the BackEnd in src/backgound/index.js
  */
  ```
  .babelrc seems to get overriden when running yarn ... not sure why... i didn't mofified anything in regard to babel except adding the runtime plugin.
-I blame the ejected CRA for that :P
+I blame <s>the ejected CRA </s> [babel-env](https://github.com/yarnpkg/yarn/issues/4400) for that :P
 ```

 {